Line Worker, Organizational Employment Services

 BCI provides productive, meaningful employment for adults with disabilities in a safe, friendly and encouraging environment.
-We are currently accepting applications for Organizational Line Worker.
+We are currently accepting applications for Production Line Workers at our St. Charles County location in St. Peters, Mo. and our Lincoln County location in Moscow Mills, Mo.

 The Organizational Line Worker effectively performs repetitive packaging and assembly tasks to meet quality and quantity standards.